didip/tollbooth/README.md

         ```

-2. Each request handler can be rate limit individually.
+2. Each request handler can be rate-limited individually.

 3. Compose your own middlware by using `LimitByKeyParts()`.